 The following data protection declaration refers to the central web offer of www.uni-kl.de and other official websites of the Technische Universität Kaiserslautern (TUK), its organs and institutions.
 For contents of other providers, to which reference is made, for example, via links, other conditions than those described in this data protection declaration may apply.

-II. contact details of the responsible person
+II.
+Contact details of the controller

 Responsible for the processing of your personal data is